knlrvr/nav-exp/README.md

 ![nav-exp](https://user-images.githubusercontent.com/91632194/232610862-e601f689-ad90-4699-a8b2-53fcc323c431.png)

 ## Description
 An idea for a navbar on md & lg screens.
 Mobile (sm) nav looks like any other mobile nav.
+This also features a multi-page gallery you can scroll through.

 ## View
 [View Live](https://nav-exp.vercel.app/)